bartoszrychlicki/invoice-finder/README.md

 This application scans your Gmail for invoices, processes them with OpenAI, and logs them to Google Sheets.

+## Features

+1.  **Automated Scanning**: Scans Gmail for attachments (PDF/Images) from the last 24 hours.
+2.  **AI Extraction**: Uses OpenAI GPT-4o to extract invoice data (Number, Date, Amount, Seller, Buyer, Items).
+3.  **Smart Duplicate Detection**: Uses a scoring system to detect duplicates (even with minor OCR errors) to prevent double logging.
+4.  **Creative Cost Justification**: Generates a creative business justification for each expense based on your business context (only for new invoices).
+5.  **Buyer NIP Filtering**: Only forwards invoices where the Buyer NIP matches your NIP (`BUYER_TAX_ID`).
+6.  **Google Sheets Logging**: Logs all processed documents to a Google Sheet.
+7.  **Email Forwarding**: Forwards valid, non-duplicate invoices to a target email address.

 ## Prerequisites

 1.  **Google Cloud Project**: Create a project in [Google Cloud Console](https://console.cloud.google.com/).